ricsanfre/pi-cluster/docs/_docs/databases.md

 - A bucket, `cloudnative-pg` and an specific user with read-write access need to be configured

-  See details on how to configure external Minio server for perfoming backups in ["S3 Backup Backend (Minio)"](/docs/s3-backup/)
+  See details on how to configure the external S3 server for performing backups in ["S3 Backup Backend (RustFS)"](/docs/rustfs/)

 - Step 1.
 Create secret containing Minio credentials